broadinstitute/exome-results-browsers/src/browsers/asc2/content/about.md

 </figure>

-For more details on the data aggregation and analysis efforts, please refer to the ASC's latest flagship publication ([Satterstrom et al., 2026](https://www.medrxiv.org/content/10.64898/2026.08.24.26360398v1.article-info)).
+For more details on the data aggregation and analysis efforts, please refer to the ASC's latest flagship publication ([Satterstrom et al., 2026a](https://www.medrxiv.org/content/10.64898/2026.08.24.26360398v1)).

+## Chromosome X analysis

+In addition to autosomal variants, the Browser also displays sex chromosome SNVs/indels (CNVs were not called for sex chromosomes).
+Genes on sex chromosomes can be searched, and variants in these genes can be browsed in gene-specific variant-level tables.
+However, summary statistics are not available in the Results table for these genes, as modelling of sex chromosomes in genetic association studies requires special considerations that are not dealt with by the standard TADA framework.
+For this purpose, we developed quantitative X-linked TADA, which is specifically designed to handle the biology of chromosome X ([Satterstrom et al., 2026](https://www.medrxiv.org/content/10.64898/2026.05.04.26352380v1)b).
+Applied to SNVs from the majority of samples considered here (50,663 individuals with autism), we identify 9 genes on chromosome X associated with autism at FDR < 0.05 ([Satterstrom et al., 2026](https://www.medrxiv.org/content/10.64898/2026.05.04.26352380v1)b).

 ## Acknowledgment